Aaron Peskin: Transportation

 Peskin authored a 2007 charter amendment to increase San Francisco Municipal Railway (Muni) funding and implement agency reforms.
-The measure, Prop A, received over 55 percent of the vote.

 During his time as Supervisor of District 3 (2001–2009), Peskin supported the New Jefferson Street Project.
 The project was a plan to create the first pedestrian priority street to accommodate the high volume of tourist traffic into Fisherman’s Wharf.

 Peskin and supervisor Shamann Walton opted to not introduce a $108 million sales tax measure onto the November 2020 ballot to finance Caltrain, which had seen a 95% reduction in ridership due to the COVID-19 pandemic in California.
 Ride fares account for 70% of the service's operating budget.
 The supervisors cited the lack of shared authority on the Joint Powers Board over the train line's management, which is currently operated by SamTrans, and the regressive nature of the sales tax to fund operations for a service whose customer base has a mean income of $120,000.
 Peskin noted that the measure could still be introduced by the mayor or other supervisors if they choose.
 The supervisors later changed their minds when Caltrain pledged to make changes to its structure, making it more independent from SamTrans.

-Reproductive healthcare buffer zone

-Peskin passed legislation to establish a 100-foot buffer zone around abortion clinics, requiring protesters to acquire consent before approaching people who are seeking access to those facilities, in 2003.
-The bill was designed to "protect all patients, especially those who are too intimidated by protesters to confront them and ask them to go away," Peskin said.

 Public image

 Peskin has been involved with contentious decisions which weighed public landmarks and events against the desires of his constituents, including the disagreement surrounding alcohol permits at the North Beach Jazz Festival, the temporary shutdown of the Savoy Tivoli, and cancelling the San Francisco Grand Prix because the bike race's backers owed the city money.

-San Francisco Chronicle reporters Matier and Ross have claimed Peskin has a reputation as the "Napoleon of North Beach."
-During Peskin's time as an influential neighborhood activist, columnist Warren Hinckle labeled him "The Ayatollah of North Beach".
+In 2007, San Francisco Chronicle reporters Matier and Ross described Peskin as having a reputation as the "Napoleon of North Beach."
+During Peskin's time as an influential neighborhood activist, he was known as "The Ayatollah of North Beach".